-In fall 2000, with the donation of an 11.9-acre parcel from The Irvine Company, the college campus grew from 52 to 64 acres.
-In November 2002, voters in the college district voted to approve Measure E, a $337 million bond measure to provide for renovation and new construction at both Santiago Canyon and Santa Ana colleges.
+In addition to Santiago Canyon College’s multiple offerings, the campus’ landscape has also evolved so as to better meet the changing needs of students and community members.
+In order to provide students and the surrounding community with the space to embrace their life-long educational pursuits, Santiago Canyon College’s grounds have grown from its earlier 30 acres to 82 acres.
+In November, 2002, voters in the college district voted to approve Measure E, a $337 million bond measure to provide for renovation and new construction at both Santiago Canyon and Santa Ana colleges.